firebase/quickstart-cpp/auth/testapp/readme.md

   - Register your iOS app with Firebase.
     - Create a new app on the [Firebase console](https://firebase.google.com/console/), and attach your iOS app to it.
-      - You can use "com.google.ios.auth.testapp" as the iOS Bundle ID while you're testing.
+      - You can use "com.google.FirebaseCppAuthTestApp.dev" as the iOS Bundle ID while you're testing.
 You can omit App Store ID while testing.
     - Add the GoogleService-Info.plist that you downloaded from Firebase console to the testapp root directory.
 This file identifies your iOS app